Some open questions and conjectures about visibility and iteration in bounded convex domains in $\mathbb C^N$: Notations

 \section{Notations}

-The Kobayashi distance of a bounded convex domain $\Omega\subset\C^N$ is denoted by $k_\Omega$, while the Kobayashi-Royden infinitesimal norm by $\kappa_\Omega$.
+The Kobayashi distance of a bounded convex domain $\Omega\subset\C^N$ is denoted by $k_\Omega$, while the Kobayashi-Royden infinitesimal (pseudo)metric by $\kappa_\Omega$.
 We refer to \cite{JP, AbateTaut, Lem} for properties and details.
 In particular, $k_\Omega$ is a complete distance on $\Omega$ which defines the Euclidean topology of $\Omega$ and it is contracted by holomorphic maps.

 A {\sl complex geodesic} $\varphi: \D\to \Omega$ is a holomorphic map such that it is an isometry between $k_\D$ and $k_\Omega$.
 For every $z,w\in \Omega$ there exists a complex geodesic such that $z,w\in \varphi(\D)$.
 Moreover, given a complex geodesic $\varphi:\D\to\Omega$ there exists a holomorphic map $\rho:\Omega\to\D$ such that $\rho \circ \varphi={\sf id}_\D$.
 Such a map is called a {\sl left-inverse} of $\varphi$.